uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 Due: Uploaded the night before class Tuesday, September 30, 2014

-You will submit a two-paragraph proposal of at most 500 words of text.
-Any images are free, but the final document must fit on a single page.
-The points your essay should address are:

-1. Problem and Motivation (3 pts)
+In one paragraph, describe the problem and motivation.

-   Describe the problem.
-This description should convince the reader that this is a difficult and interesting problem, and worth spending a quarter considering.
-It states what the problem is and why it is a problem or describes a new idea and why it will enhance an existing application or work practice.
+This description should convince the reader that this is a difficult and interesting problem, worth spending a quarter considering.
+State what the problem is and why it is a problem, or describe a new idea and why it will enhance an existing application or work practice.

-2. Analysis of Problem (3 pts)
+In another paragraph, analyze the problem or idea to give more background and context.

-   The analysis section should give more background for the problem or new idea.
-It does not just focus on the negative aspects of the current situation, but also identifies some positive aspects that may be beneficial to retain.
+Do not just focus on the negative aspects of the current situation, but also identify some positive aspects that may be beneficial to retain.
 A few salient examples from existing systems or work practices should be used to support those claims.
 If appropriate, you may conduct this analysis by describing a scenario that illustrates how someone might encounter and resolve the problem.

+Ensure your report is appropriately clear and easy to read.
+This includes:

+ - text should be clear and concise
+ - use section headings as appropriate
+ - include images in the body of the write-up with appropriate figure numbers and captions
+ - refer to the figures in the body of your text
+ - check for typos, spelling, and grammar errors

+Be sure your presentation looks good:

+ - choose appropriate colors, fonts, and styles
+ - make liberal use of whitespace

 ## Submission

-Your submission must be in PDF format.
+No more than one page of text in PDF format.

+Images do not count against your page limit, and are therefore effectively free.
+You should embed images throughout your PDF, keeping them near the text that references them.
+The limit applies to the approximate amount of text you would have if all images were removed.

 Submit via Catalyst here: `link to Catalyst`

 ### Grading

-`Random grading is random`

 Your proposal should consist of the two paragraphs outlined above (6 pts).
 You will additionally be graded on:

-3. Creativity (3 pts)

-   The proposal should try to address a practical problem with a novel use of technology or present a new or enhanced practice enabled by technology.

-4. Writing (3 pts)

-   Make sure your writing is easy to read: ensure it is clear and concise and check for grammar errors.
+This proposal is worth a total of 10 points:

+1. __Problem and Motivation__: (3 points)
+2. __Analysis of Problem__: (3 points)
+3. __Novelty and Creativity__: (2 points)
+3. __Report Clarity and Presentation__: (2 points)

 <a name="project_bid"></a>

 ## 1c: Project Bid

-Due: Uploaded the night before class Thursday, October 2, 2014
+Due: Submitted the night before class Thursday, October 2, 2014

-Review the sponsored projects and course instructor comments regarding those projects.
+Review the sponsored projects and course instructor comments regarding those projects:

-`Are there any more instructions for bidding?`
+`link to Catalyst`

-Then bid on projects and potential partners.
-Course instructors will use your bids to assign projects and groups.
+You will submit a bid on projects and potential partners.
+Course staff will use your bids to assign projects and groups.

 ### Submission

+Submit your bid on projects and potential partners:

-Submit via Catalyst here: `link to Catalyst`
+`link to Catalyst`

 ### Grading

-Completion.
 Submitting a project bid is a requirement for proceeding in the class.